 Late proposals will not be accepted.
 Applicants will be notified of the actions taken by the Foundation Board shortly after the Board meeting in June or December.

 There are two separate online applications: one for medical research requests, and one for all other grant requests.
 The medical research application follows a format similar to a National Institutes of Health (NIH) application, but requires much less information.

 The general application asks for specific information about the program or project, including a brief history of the organization, explanation of the need, what the grant is expected to accomplish, demographics and characteristics of the population served, how the program will be carried out and by whom, the methods and procedures which will be used to evaluate its effectiveness, the total project cost and amount being requested, and how the project will be funded in total during, and when applicable, after the proposed grant period.
 In instances where the proposed project is a collaborative effort, detail on the other organizations involved and the nature of their involvement will be required.

 Both applications require a stand-alone executive summary of the request.
 All questions have character limitations, spaces are included in the count.
 A project budget form is available to download and must be used to summarize project revenue and expenditures and provide information on other funders for the project or study.
 Applications that do not use the Foundation’s project budget form will not be considered.

 The following documents need to be uploaded with the application:

 For both applications:

 - A cover letter signed by the chief executive of the organization with the proposed grant amount and a summary of why financial aid is requested.
-For funding requests from institutions of higher education, the Foundation requires that applications be submitted by the Chancellor or President;
+For funding requests from institutions of higher education, the Foundation requires that applications be submitted by the Provost, VP of Research, Chancellor or President;

 - Two years of the most recent audited financials.
 If these are not available, Form 990 will be accepted.
 Institutions of higher education do not need to submit audited financials unless funding is requested through the institution’s 501(c)(3) organization, in which case financial audits from the institution’s 501(c)(3) organization are required;